CIAT-DAPA/croppie_web/textEN.md

 ### 5. WHERE WE ARE

-  Colombia: Arábica
+  Colombia: Arabica
-  Perú: Arábica
+  Peru: Arabica
-  Uganda: Arábica, robusta
+  Uganda: Arabica, Robusta

 ### 6. NEWS AND UPDATES
 [//]: # (CARRUCEL)